vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 from the agreed common presence \( *saṁketa* \) of Śiva and Śakti in Tripurā’s mantra, whose constituent phonemes will be shown to be pervaded by the interactive presence and power of these two, male and female, aspects of the supreme deity and therefore as imbued with saving power.
 Diff erent aspects assumed by the Goddess, along with cosmic elements, are also shown as expressed by the phonemes of the *vidy* *ā*.

-The interpretations given in this chapter of the hidden meanings of the *śrīvidyā* are, however, often extremely far-fetched and sometimes very diffi cult to understand, even with the help of Amṛ tānanda’s commentary.
+The interpretations given in this chapter of the hidden meanings of the *śrīvidyā* are, however, often extremely far-fetched and sometimes very diffi cult to understand, even with the help of Amṛtānanda’s commentary.
 Even Professor Dvivedi, whose edition was used to translate the YH and the Dīpikā

 and with whom I read and discussed this chapter, was in many cases unable to explain the meaning of some stanzas and the corresponding passages of the commentary.
 We therefore do not expect the reader to fi nd our attempt at deciphering such passages very satisfactory or always fully intelligible.